pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 and review /dev/shm "used" column.

 ## **Drawbacks**
-In the suggested implementation, the prefetch_factor becomes more prominent.
+* In the suggested implementation, the prefetch_factor becomes more prominent.
 It determines the total number of items sent simultenously to all workers, and (by default) also determines num_workers_batches.
 Hence, this parameter should be set with more attention.
 Additionally, a larger default value may be considered (possibly 3 instead of 2).

-Additionally, number of workers required for the same TPT increases by num_batch_workers.
+* Number of workers required for the same TPT increases by num_batch_workers.

 ## **How we teach this**
 * dataloader documentation should be updated to include: